Lawmakers must take meaningful action.

 There are a number of legislative proposals geared toward increasing equity and adequacy in state funding.
 Some of these bills aim to adjust the current funding so that it is distributed in alignment to the Fair Funding Formula.
 Other bills focus on accelerating new funding toward districts that are underfunded or have adequacy shortfalls.

 Also of note:

-Governor Wolf’s 2021-2022 Budget Proposal works to address Pennsylvania’s severe funding inequities through a 1.3B increase to education funding, with most of those dollars going toward districts currently getting less than their formula share.
-This new funding is proposed to be raised through a restructuring of the Personal Income Tax, effectively raising the tax from 3.07% to 4.49% while expanding the tax forgiveness levels for lower and middle income Pennsylvanians.
-There are also provisions for charter school reform and increased special education funding.
-Under this plan no district would receive less funding than they currently receive, essentially preserving hold harmless.
+Governor Wolf’s 2021-2022 Budget Proposal aimed to address Pennsylvania’s severe funding inequities through a 1.3B increase to education funding, with most of those dollars going toward districts currently receiving less than their fair share.
+It also ensured no district would lose state funds.
+This new funding was to be raised through a restructuring of the Personal Income Tax, effectively raising the tax from 3.07% to 4.49% while expanding the tax forgiveness levels for lower and middle income Pennsylvanians.
+A later proposal from the Governor suggested that no new taxes would need to be raised due to a significant budget surplus.

 While there were multiple proposed bills in the House and Senate, the current legislation session is ending and these proposed bills will need to be resurrected or new ones created to address the issue.